 Follow these instructions to configure the Web Content Filter settings in Lightspeed Systems Mobile Manager.

-- Click Device Management > Policies in the left-side navigation.
+- Click Policies in the main navigation menu.

 - In the Web Content Filter policy, set Filter Type to Plug-In and Vendor to Lightspeed (Relay).

 If you’re using a third-party MDM, you’ll need to configure the following settings:

 ||Provided by Customer (ex: Relay – Content Filter)